mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## June 2022 {#june-2022}

 * All new features and improvements coming with [!DNL Journey Optimizer] June '22 release have been detailed in the documentation.
 [Read more](release-notes.md)
-* A new section about Data usage policies has been added to the documentation.
-[Read more](../privacy/policies.md)
 * A new section about Privacy requests has been added to the documentation.
 [Read more](../privacy/requests.md)
 * A new section about Audit logs on resources has been added to the documentation.
 [Read more](../privacy/audit-logs.md)
 * A new section about how to add HTML or JSON content coming from Adobe Experience Cloud Asset library to an offer representation has been added to the documentation.
 [Read more](../offers/offer-library/add-representations.md#html-json)